thempatel/streamvbyte-simdgo/README.md

 ```

 A note on the benchmarks: An array of random uint32's is generated and then encoded/decoded over
 and over again.
-An attempt is made to ensure that these benchmarks reflect the most probable real
+An attempt is made to ensure that some of these benchmarks reflect the most probable
-world performance metrics.
-Enough output arrays are generated to flood the L1 cache on the above
+real world performance metrics.
-processor and the size of each output array is one that fits within a cache line.
-Typically, when
-encoding/decoding a large quantity of integers, the output memory locations will be dispersed like
-this and stores to cache lines may have to evict old ones and wait on those lines to be persisted
-to main memory.

 ---
 Stream VByte uses the same underlying format as Google's Group Varint approach.
 Lemire et al. wanted